Federal Grant Opportunities for Community Health Centers: 2026 Update

 Match: No cost sharing.

 Fit factors: Best for rural CHCs that need time to convene partners, complete needs assessments, and design sustainable, community-backed SUD systems.
+Applicants must confirm rural eligibility via the Rural Health Grants Eligibility Analyzer and secure letters of support from at least two proposed network partners.

 Other Forecasted Awards

-Rural Residency Planning and Development Program (HRSA) - 14 expected awards of up to $750,000 each to develop new, accredited rural residency programs, including Rural Track Programs.
-Start-up funding will be available for family medicine, internal medicine, preventive medicine, psychiatry, general surgery, and Ob-Gyn.
-Expected posting: February 16, 2026.
-Rural Residency Planning and Development Program
+Rural Residency Planning and Development Program (HRSA) - 15 awards of up to $750,000 each (fully funded in Year 1 for use over the 3-year period of performance: 09/01/2026–08/31/2029) to develop new, accredited rural residency programs including Rural Track Programs.
+Start-up funding is available for qualifying specialties: family medicine, internal medicine, preventive medicine, psychiatry, general surgery, and obstetrics and gynecology.
+Programs must be accredited by ACGME and demonstrate a path to long-term sustainability through stable funding such as Medicare.
+Eligibility: non-profit and for-profit entities.
+Due: July 8, 2026.HRSA-26-047 Rural Residency Planning and Development Program

 Pediatric Mental Health Care Access Program (HRSA) - 2 expected awards of up to $445,000 each to improve mental and behavioral health in children and youth by improving access to tele-consultation, training and care coordination support.
 Expected posting: March 27, 2026.
-PMHCA
+HRSA-26-058 PMHCA

 Pregnancy and Postpartum Hypertension Control Initiative (Office of the Assistant Secretary for Health) - 18 expected awards of $300,000 to $550,000 each to accelerate implementation of self-measured blood pressure (SMBP) during pregnancy and postpartum.
 Expected posting: April 30, 2026.
-Pregnancy and Postpartum Hypertension Control
+WH-AST-25-001 Pregnancy and Postpartum Hypertension Control

-Early Childhood Comprhensive Systems Project: Scaling Effective Early Childhood Systems (ECCS SEED) - 8 expected awards of up to $875,000 each to address root causes of chronic disease in early childhood by connecting parents to services and improving access to health care and early screening.
+Early Childhood Comprehensive Systems Project: Scaling Effective Early Childhood Systems (ECCS SEED) - 8 expected awards of up to $875,000 each to address root causes of chronic disease in early childhood by connecting parents to services and improving access to health care and early screening.
 Expected Posting: March 2, 2026.
-ECCS SEED
+HRSA-26-057ECCS SEED

 Technology-enabled Collaborative Learning Program - 9 expected awards of up to $475,000 each to support the use of technology-enabled collaborative learning to improve retention of health care providers and increase access to health care services in rural and underserved areas.
 Expected posting: February 2, 2026.
 Technology-enabled Collaborative Learning Program